SoftwareAG/c8y-docs/content/users-guide/administration-bundle/home-screen.md

 ---

-The Home screen of the Administration application provides
+The Home screen of the Administration application provides:

 * a welcome message,
 * quick links to the main parts of the Administration application,